-Register Value Direction Description SPC_TIMESTAMP_CMD 47000 read/write read/write Programs a timestamp setup including mode and additional features SPC_TSFEAT_MASK F0000h Mask for the feature relating bits of the SPC_TIMESTAMP_CMD bitmask. · SPC_TSFEAT_STORE1STABA 10000h Enables storage of one additional timestamp for the first A area sample (B time base related) in addition to the trig related timestamps.
+Register Value Direction Description SPC_TIMESTAMP_CMD 47000 read read/write ad/write Programs a timestamp setup including mode and additional features SPC_TSFEAT_MASK F0000h Mask for the feature relating bits of the SPC_TIMESTAMP_CMD bitmask. · SPC_TSFEAT_STORE1STABA 10000h Enables storage of one additional timestamp for the first A area sample (B time base related) in addition to the trigge related timestamps.
 SPC_TSFEAT_NONE Oh No additional timestamp is created.
 The total number of stamps is only trigger related.